Mamoon794/employee-handbook/README_DEV.md

 FIRESTORE_STORAGE_BUCKET=<your_firestore_storage_bucket>
 ```

-3. Railway will give you a public URL — copy it and add it to your Vercel project as `AI_SERVICE_URL`.
+7. After deploying, Railway will give you a public URL — copy it and use it as the value for the Vercel project's environment variable: `AI_SERVICE_URL`.

 **Requirements:**